Backthynk/Backthynk/README.md

 <br />

-### Discord
+## Let's chat !

-If you use and like it, please join the discord channel I've created for this project and let's have a chat.
+If you use it and like it, please join the discord channel I've created for this project and let's have a chat.

 <br />